 Top 10 Jobs in Demand Overall

-The most in-demand jobs run the gamut from health-related jobs to sales and service positions to computer science careers.
+The most in-demand jobs run the gamut from health-related jobs to service positions to computer science careers.
 What they all have in common is a huge number of openings that need to be filled.
-The top jobs in demand include:
+The top jobs in demand in 2019 include: